-Understanding these average MCAT scores will allow you to gauge your competitiveness for medical school admission and determine if you want to retake the MCAT.
+Understanding these average MCAT scores will allow you to gauge your competitiveness for medical school admission and will help you decide if you want to retake the MCAT.

 What is a Good MCAT Score?

-So, what is a good MCAT score?
-We consider a “good” MCAT score to be 510 or above.
-An MCAT of 510 or above makes you a competitive applicant for both allopathic and osteopathic medical schools assuming other aspects of your candidacy are also strong.
+An MCAT of 512 or above makes you a competitive applicant for both allopathic and osteopathic medical schools assuming other aspects of your candidacy are also strong.